 A common problem with new material qualifications is that the initial specimens produced and tested do not contain all of the variability that will be encountered when the material is being produced in larger amounts over a lengthy period of time.
 This can result in setting basis values that are unrealistically high.
 The variability as measured in the qualification program is often lower than the actual material variability because of several reasons.
-The materials used in the qualification programs are usually manufactured within a short period of time, typically 2-3 weeks only, which is not representative of the production materials may actually be from the same production batches or manufactured within a short period of time so the qualification materials, although regarded as multiple batches, may not truly be multiple batches so they are not representative of the actual production material variability.
+The materials used in the qualification programs are usually manufactured within a short period of time, typically 2-3 weeks only, which is not representative of the production material.
+Some raw ingredients that are used to manufacture the multi-batch qualification materials may actually be from the same production batches or manufactured within a short period of time so the qualification materials, although regarded as multiple batches, may not truly be multiple batches so they are not representative of the actual production material variability.

-The modified Coefficient of Variation (CV) used in this report is in accordance with section 8.4.4 of working draft CMH-17 Rev G. It is a method of adjusting the original basis values downward in anticipation of the expected additional variation.
+The modified Coefficient of Variation (CV) used in this report is in accordance with section 8.4.4 of CMH-17-1G.
+It is a method of adjusting the original basis values downward in anticipation of the expected additional variation.
 Composite materials are expected to have a CV of at least 6%.
 The modified coefficient of variation (CV) method increases the measured coefficient of variation when it is below 8% prior to computing basis values.
 A higher CV will result in lower or more conservative basis values and lower specification limits.
 The use of the modified CV method is intended for a temporary period of time when there is minimal data available.
 When a sufficient number of production batches (approximately 8 to 15) have been produced and tested, the as-measured CV may be used so that the basis values and specification limits may be adjusted higher.